code-obos/public-frontend-modules/packages/validation/README.md

 This is preferrable, for instance when doing server-side validation, where the input is often expected to be a "clean" value.

 If you want to allow formatting characters in the input, you can pass `allowFormatting: true` in the options object to the method.
-Note that this currently allows any formatting characters, not just the just the "expected" ones for the input type.

 ```js